Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Best Time to trek to EBC Gokyo via Cho La Pass

 Spring is a perfect time for those who dislike trekking in cold temperatures.
 The mountains are clear, but you can not see unfrozen lakes now.
-You meet Everest summiteers while you are on this trek in spring and blooming rhododendron in the lower region.
+You meet Everest summiteers while you are on this trek in spring and blooming rhododendrons in the lower region.
 The daylight is longer now, so you do not need to worry about walking in the dark if you are a slow trekker.

 Why Should You Do Everest Gokyo Lakes Trekking?